kristiannemcek-dev/Yern/PrivacyPolicy.md

 Any other information not mentioned above is not being collected by Yern.

 ### 2. Where And How The Data Is Stored
-Yern stores only the minimum data necessary to provide its core functionality.
+Yern collects data to provide its core functionality.
+All tracking data is stored locally on your device.
+We do not have access to your screen time, app usage, or personal activity.

 The following data is stored:
 - **System Activity Data**